ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday/2022 Student M.md

 ```

-fix the no room available go back at the bottom, it belongs in the classroom open else area.
+fix the no room available go back at the bottom,
+it belongs in the classroom open else area.

 add a delete this clone on the end of
-defind (no room available go back)
+define (no room available go back)

 WRITE the get money, go to and leave art gallery code
 while changing the variable names

-INITIALIZE all the MAX and OCCUPANTS VARIABLES, for example
+INITIALIZE all the MAX and OCCUPANTS VARIABLES
+for example
 set (OCCUPANTS ART GALLERY) to (0)

 Change